Adekunle27/Hooks-master/README.md

 # hooks-master

 A collection of custom React hooks to enhance your development experience.
-This package includes `useFetch`, a hook for fetching data from APIs effortlessly.
+This package includes `useFetch`, `useDebounce`, `useThrottle`, `useToggle` which can be useful in fetching data from APIs effortlessly, to debounce a value preventing updates until a specified delay has passed, limits the rate at which a function can fire and also provides a simple way to toggle a boolean state.

 ## Table of Contents